qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/field_calculator.rst

  a + b              a plus b
  a - b              a minus b
- a * b                          a multiplied by b

- a / b              a divided by b a % b              a modulo b f.e 7 % 2 = 1 -> 2 fits into 7 three times rest is 1
+ a * b              a multiplied by b a / b              a divided by b a % b              a modulo b for example 7 % 2 = 1 -> 2 fits into 7 three times rest is 1
  a ^ b              a power b for example 2^2=4 or 2^3=8 a = b              a and b are equal a > b              a is larger than b